NCEAS/metacatui/docs/install/configuration/index.md

 1. A navigation bar at the top of the page (`navbar.html` template)
 2. A footer at the bottom of the page (`footer.html` template)
 3. Custom CSS so you can use your own colors, fonts, etc.
-4. An `AppModel` that contains configuration values for your MetacatUI theme and installation
+4. A configuration file for the theme

 To create a custom theme, do the following: